 One might think that IT system vulnerabilities are decreasing.
-With the spread of virtualization and cloud adoption, security must be getting stronger.
-Configuration and hardening technologies continue to evolve, resulting in a lower surface vulnerability, right?
+With the spread of virtualization and cloud adoption, we assume that security is getting stronger.
+Configuration and hardening technologies continue to evolve, resulting in a lower surface vulnerability – right?

 Why You Need Vulnerability Management

-This makes Vulnerability Scanning vital.
-It protects the hygiene of your systems by reducing the attack surfaces.
-This can (and should) take a number of forms:
+Vulnerability Scanning is vital; it protects the hygiene of your systems by reducing attack surfaces.
+This protection can (and should) take a number of forms:

 An external attack is one done from the outside.
 A hacker tries to gain access to your organization’s devices and systems via the Internet.
 Oftentimes, your environment will have unnecessary ports open.
-Since they’re not in use, they’re easy to miss as open doors for a potential breach.
-When this occurs, you should disable those ports and any other insecure communications protocols.
+Since they’re not in use, they are easy-to-miss open doors for a potential breach.
+When a breach occurs, you should disable these ports and any other insecure communications protocols.

 An internal attack is when a hacker tries to gain access through your organization’s personal wired and wireless networks.
 Password credentials can be one of the main issues here.
 They often allow for more access to systems than is necessary for that user’s role.
 Your organization should be leveraging identity management tools.
-These provide the appropriate level of access to systems needed.
-It is usually based on an employee’s position.
+These provide the appropriate level of access to systems needed, typically based on an employee’s position.

 No explanation needed here, right?
-Hackers today are taking advantage of multiple ways to socially engineer access to your organization.
-And they’re doing it through your employees.
+Hackers today are taking advantage of multiple ways to socially engineer access to your organization, and they’re doing it through your employees!
 Phishing’s reputation precedes it, keeping everyone on high alert.
-And yet this is where the majority of breaches happen today, at the human level.
-Educating your employees remains critical.
-But you can take this a step farther.
-Having actual business insight with results from testing can further increase awareness.
+Unfortunately, the majority of breaches still happen at the human level.
+Educating your employees on phishing remains critical, but you can take this a step farther.
+Increase awareness by gaining actual business insight with testing results.

 Application Pen Testing

-This is always important.
-Your application could be for your internal operations or customer facing.
-It doesn’t matter.
-Vulnerabilities are often present in application code.
-Best practice is to have security built into the development life cycle.
-(This is where the term SecDevOps comes from).
+Whether your application is for your internal operations or customer-facing, pen testing is essential.
+Vulnerabilities are often present in all application code.
+Best practices for development involve SecDevOps, or having security built into the development life cycle.
 If your company has developed an application for client use, be ready.
-Legal negligence is your fault if you’re not rigorously performing security testing.
+Legal negligence will be your fault if you’re not rigorously performing security testing.
 While Equifax is a prime example, this can happen to organizations of any size.
 Hackers don’t care about the general scope of your company.
-They’re after the data.
+They’re after the data!

 How Vulnerability Scanning Works